OmiShrestha/mesh-light-switch/README.md

 ### Hardware:
 - At least two development kits:
-  - One for this light switch sample (client).
+  - One for this light switch (client).
-  - One or more for the Bluetooth Mesh Light sample (server).
+  - One or more for the Bluetooth Mesh Light (server).

 ### Software:
 - Nordic Semiconductor's nRF Mesh mobile app:
   - Available for Android and iOS.

+### Hardware used:
+- nrf52833 development kit
+  - Containes 4 LEDs and 4 buttons

+### Software used:
+- Visual Studio Code
+- nrf Connect App
+- nrf Mesh App (iOS)

 ---